 “We can’t stop growth, but we can manage it,” said City Manager Lyman Howard.
 “We’re in an intense cycle of strategic planning at the same time all this growth is happening.
 The building moratorium is like a time out or a pause.
 It’s a temporary reprieve while we complete the planning necessary to guide development in alignment with our Comprehensive Plan.”

-Council members specifically want to complete their work developing a revised traffic concurrency policy and traffic modeling program.
-They voted in July to make alleviating traffic congestion their number-one priority, and the emergency ordinance provides them time to do in-depth analysis of current conditions.
+Councilmembers specifically cited a desire to complete their work developing a revised traffic concurrency policy and traffic modeling program when deciding to amend the moratorium.
+The Council voted in July to make alleviating traffic congestion their number-one priority, and the emergency ordinance provides them time to do in-depth analysis of current conditions.
 City leaders are working with a consultant to explore alternative concurrency models.
-They expect to select a preferred approach and begin looking at implications by January 2018.
+They began reviewing concurrency options in August 2017, and expect to agree on a preferred approach by March 2018.

 The moratorium does not mean all development will stop.
 Projects can proceed if they are already under construction or have development applications filed with the city.
-With approximately two-years' worth of such projects in the pipeline, it will likely take some time before citizens notice the effect of the moratorium.
+With approximately two years' worth of such projects in the pipeline, it will likely take some time before citizens notice the impact of the moratorium.